wulongyuan/Intro-to-YOLO/README.md

 Welcome to the world of object detection!

 YOLO is like a hello world program for object detection using Deep learning.
-YOLO stands for "You Look only once".
+YOLO stands for "You only look once".
 It is a real time object detection model.

 **Original paper:** [YOLO](https://arxiv.org/pdf/1506.02640v5.pdf).
                     [YOLOv2](https://arxiv.org/pdf/1612.08242v1.pdf).